-Why Monetize Your Website?
+Why Monetize Your WordPress Blog?

-Top Ways to Monetize a Website
+Top Ways to Monetize a WordPress Site

 1. Affiliate Marketing

 However, you should only promote products or services that you can vouch for, and which your audience will benefit from.
 So be careful to look for affiliate programs with a sterling reputation.
 There are also a number of plugins you can explore that can be helpful in monetizing your website with an affiliate approach.

 - Pay Per Click (PPC).
 With this approach, people pay you for each click their ads get on your website.

 - Pay Per Impression (PPI).
-This type of advertisement tends to be cheaper, since you don’t guarantee clicks on any of the ads you run, just impressions (or views).
+This type of advertisement tends to be cheaper since you don’t guarantee clicks on any of the ads you run, just impressions (or views).

 3. Sponsored Posts

 Warnings aside, sponsored posts offer a quicker way of monetizing your blog as compared to affiliate marketing or running ads.
-The best way to get started is to use a platform that puts you in touch with businesses that may be interested in publishing on your blog, such as PayPerPost and IZEA.
+The best way to get started is to use a platform that puts you in touch with businesses that might be interested in publishing on your blog, such as PayPerPost and IZEA.

-The plugin itself is free, but you’ll need to sign up as an advertiser on the Taboola network in order to use it.
+The WordPress plugin itself is free, but you’ll need to sign up as an advertiser on the Taboola network in order to use it.
 We recommend that you consider it if you’re looking for a mostly passive way of monetizing your WordPress blog.

-If you rely on your blog’s income, then you need to choose a web host that provides solid performance and an excellent support system.
+If you rely on your blog’s income, then you’ll need to choose a WordPress host that provides solid performance and an excellent support system.
 The more popular your blog becomes, the more resources it is likely to need.